Please read the following information before leaving for your expedition.

 Life in the Field

 Upon arrival, you’ll receive a safety briefing and a presentation on local history, conservation priorities for Acadia National Park, local examples of global issues, and a framework for all the project’s key protocols.
-When we begin our fieldwork, project staff will introduce and demonstrate each new task.
+When we begin fieldwork, project staff will introduce and demonstrate each new task.
 We’ll work with you until you’re comfortable with any new activities.
 We will also supervise to ensure data quality.
-You will spend your days in the forest, and among tidal pools and rock benches along the beautiful Maine coast, and during free time you will have the opportunity to explore the spectacular Schoodic Peninsula portion of Acadia National Park.
+You will spend your days in the forest and among tidal pools and rock benches along the beautiful Maine coast.
+You can explore the spectacular Schoodic Peninsula portion of Acadia National Park during your free time.

 DAILY ACTIVITIES